Try Tap to Pay with Zeller App

 To help keep your business' cash flow running smoothly, here are the major causes of an unhealthy cash flow and how to cure them.

-Business have to straddle the fine line between too much inventory, and too little.
+Businesses have to straddle the fine line between too much inventory, and too little.

 On the one hand, storing excess stock can be a real problem.
 You’ve footed the cost of acquiring goods, without reaping the rewards of selling them.
 Also consider the fact you’ve got to rent (or buy) a place to store that excess stock, and potentially increase your insurance threshold beyond where it needs to be.
 Holding on to excess stock is a costly mistake.